elliele/pyqt-web-browser/README.md

 ### PyQt5 Web Browser Design

-Following the Udemy Course: 'The Complete Python 3 Course: Beginner to Advanced!'
+Under the guidance of 'The Complete Python 3 Course: Beginner to Advanced!'
 I created a working web browser with PyQt5.

 ### QWebEngine implementation